MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

   </xacro:if>
 ```

 **Note:** The OAK-D-LITE model is the lightest, smallest and has the shortest stereo depth distance.
-This makes it a very suitable camera to attach to the end effector robotic arm and use it to detect close objects, for that reason we will use it for future tutorials.
+This makes it a very suitable camera to attach to the end effector robotic arm and use it to detect nearby objects.
+For this reason we will use it for future tutorials.

 ## Next Tutorial
 [Control the robot by Moveit! with Python3.](https://github.com/MonkyDCristian/SEMA_Sim/blob/main/documentation/moveit.md)